Ly0n/awesome-robotic-tooling/README.md

 * [aikido](https://github.com/personalrobotics/aikido) - Artificial Intelligence for Kinematics, Dynamics, and Optimization
 * [casADi](https://github.com/casadi/casadi) - is a symbolic framework for numeric optimization implementing automatic differentiation in forward and reverse modes on sparse matrix-valued computational graphs
 * [ACADO Toolkit](https://github.com/acado/acado) - is a software environment and algorithm collection for automatic control and dynamic optimization
-* [control-toolbox](https://github.com/ethz-adrl/control-toolbox) - an efficient C++ library for control, estimation, optimization and motion planning in robotics.
+* [control-toolbox](https://github.com/ethz-adrl/control-toolbox) - an efficient C++ library for control, estimation, optimization and motion planning in robotics

 ## User Interaction
 ### Graphical User Interface
+* [imgui](https://github.com/ocornut/imgui) - is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools
 * [qtpy](https://github.com/spyder-ide/qtpy) - Provides an uniform layer to support PyQt5, PySide2, PyQt4 and PySide with a single codebase
 * [mir](https://github.com/MirServer/mir) - Mir is set of libraries for building Wayland based shells
 * [rqt](https://wiki.ros.org/rqt) - rqt is a Qt-based framework for GUI development for ROS.
 It consists of three parts/metapackages